School of Film Media and Communication

 Our School is also active in the Portsmouth community, hosting and working with locally based events including:

 - Portsmouth ComicCon — We've been organising events and planning panels at this celebration of popular culture since 2018

 - Portsmouth Book Fest — We're been building on our city's strong literary heritage with local organisations to run an annual book and author festival and year round literary events

 - Darkfest — Inspired by the Supernatural Cities project, we've been running this annual celebration of spooky, gothic and horror cultural production from 2016

 Our research has considerable impact.
-We contributed impact case studies to several units of assessment in the Research Excellence Framework 2014.
-As a result of REF 2014, 100% of our research in Communication, Cultural and Media Studies, Library and Information Management, 90% of our research in Area Studies, and 58.5% of our research in English Language and Literature were rated as world-leading or internationally excellent.
+We contributed impact case studies to several units of assessment in the Research Excellence Framework 2021.
+As a result of REF 2021, 64% of our research outputs in Music, Drama, Performing Arts, Film and Screen Studies, 73.9% of our research in Area Studies, and 54.4% of our research in English Language and Literature were rated as world-leading or internationally excellent.